 5. Less Natural Creatine Production

-Supplementing with creatine can suppress our natural production of creatine, because the body may think it is overproducing creatine and so its own production process will slow down.
+Supplementing with creatine can suppress our natural production of creatine because the body may think it is overproducing creatine and so its own production process will slow down.

-Stopping creatine won’t immediately trigger the body to return to its usual rate of creatine production.
 Creatine levels in the body will decrease when supplementation stops and as this starts to level out, the body’s natural process will kick in and its natural rate of production will occur.

 While a decrease in natural creatine production has been observed when supplementing with creatine, there is no evidence of permanent damage being caused by creatine supplementation used within recommended dosages, 3-5g daily, over sustained periods of time.